 3All students enrolled in the following course will be charged a $150 clinical documentation fee per class.
 DGMS 296C carries this charge.

-The deadline for Fall 2021 admission is Jan.
-8, 2021.
-The deadline for Fall 2022 admission is Jan 7, 2022.
-Preference will be given to those whose applications are complete and received by the Admissions Office by the deadline.
+Preference will be given to those whose applications are complete and received by the Admissions Office no later than January 13, 2023 for the Fall 2023 term.

 - Applicants must have completed a two-year AMA or AMA-equivalent Allied Health training program that is patient-care related such as Radiologic Technology or Nursing; Medical Assisting is not considered an AMA Allied Health program.
 In lieu of the AMA Allied Health program, a bachelor’s degree with a major in a science field would also qualify for admission.